 Kettle cords are also a temptation, but if you push the cord to the back of the worktop, or use a kettle with a short or curly flex, you will be able to keep them out of reach.

 Hot drinks can easily be knocked over or grabbed by little fingers, and a cup of tea can burn even 15 minutes after it’s been made.
-So put your baby or child down before picking up your hot drink, avoid passing them over children’s heads and keep them out of reach of children.
-Push your black tea or coffee to the back of your worktop before getting the milk out of the fridge – lots of accidents happen this way.
+Try to get into the habit of putting your child down before picking up your hot drink.
+And push your black tea or coffee to the back of your worktop before getting the milk out of the fridge – lots of accidents happen this way.

 Hobs and hotplates can all stay hot even after they’ve been turned off, and oven doors can be very hot when the oven is on.
 You can teach children how to behave safely around them, but they might not understand or remember the danger.
 A safety gate can help you keep young children out of the kitchen while you’re cooking.
 Or pop them in their highchair.

 Microwaves don’t heat things in the same way as a cooker.
 Avoid warming babies’ bottles in the microwave, the milk may heat up unevenly leaving spots of very hot milk which can scald your baby’s mouth.
 Use a warmer or jug of hot water instead.
 Shake the bottle well after warming and test to make sure it’s lukewarm not hot.